-MS Degree in Nutrition & Integrative Physiology with an emphasis in nutrition
+MS Degree in Nutrition and Integrative Physiology with an Emphasis in Nutrition

 This pathway is designed for individuals with undergraduate degrees in dietetics, health science, or a related area.
 It has also been popular for bachelors level dietitians that interested in a masters degree.

 This program provides advanced education in nutritional biochemistry, macro and micronutrient metabolism, and research methods.